khuck/apex-kokkos-tuning/README.md

 Another note - this repo uses a git submodule that is a fork/branch from the main Kokkos repository.
 That fork/branch contains the occupancy tuning support that has not yet been merged into the main repository, see PR [6788](https://github.com/kokkos/kokkos/pull/6788).

 For slides with an overview of this repository, see [http://www.nic.uoregon.edu/~khuck/kokkos/2024-Kokkos-Tuning-Tutorial/](http://www.nic.uoregon.edu/~khuck/kokkos/2024-Kokkos-Tuning-Tutorial/).
-To reproduce the `mdrange_matmult` results in the end of the tutorial, see [tutorial.sh](tutorial.sh).
+To reproduce the `mdrange_gemm` results in the end of the tutorial, see [tutorial.sh](tutorial.sh).